Part 1:

 On the program:

 RightsCon Costa Rica was our largest summit to date, in number of sessions, hours of programming, and in-person participants.
 While we want to celebrate the growth of the RightsCon program, counting 19 program tracks and countless topics this year, we also are aware that a majority of you, (65.8% of our survey participants), found the program too big to navigate.
-We are working to understand the needs of our community and to develop a leaner and more sustainable program, combined with spaces for you to connect informally for RightsCon South Korea.
+We are working to understand the needs of our community and to develop a leaner and more sustainable program, combined with spaces for you to connect informally for RightsCon 2025.

 On the RightsCon hybrid model:

 RightsCon Costa Rica was our first-ever hybrid summit, following three years of convening online.
 We are delighted to see our growing online community engage with our in-person participants and you felt the same!
-76.5% of participants shared that they hoped to keep participating in hybrid mode, and so we will be tailoring our hybrid convening model to meet the needs of our community for RightsCon South Korea and beyond.
+76.5% of participants shared that they hoped to keep participating in hybrid mode, and so we will be tailoring our hybrid convening model to meet the needs of our community for RightsCon 2025 and beyond.

 A global community